hyiltiz/vim-plugins-profile/README.md

 # Alternatively use Ruby powers!
 Less dependency, graph with ASCII art
 ruby ./vim-plugins-profile.rb

+# Or python if you are from the other camp.
+vim-profiler.py
+vim-profiler.py -p # plot a bar chart

 # To use an alternative executable such as neovim, pass it as the first argument.
 ruby ./vim-plugins-profile.rb nvim
 ```